krevanth/FreeAHB/README.md

 ## How to Use

-The file `ahb_master_top.sv` is the top level AHB master module.
-Please compile all the files in `src/rtl` in order to use the AHB master.
-Instructions to use the UI are included in the `ahb_master_top.sv` file near the UI ports itself.
+The file `ahb_manager_top.sv` is the top level AHB manager module.
+Please compile all the files in `src/rtl` in order to use the AHB manager.
+Instructions to use the UI are included in the `ahb_manager_top.sv` file near the UI ports itself.
 Running the provided testcase will provide a sample illustration of how the UI should be used.